wassafr/Candidate-Android/README.md

 ## Why this test ?

-At Wassa we think that there's no better way to judge technical skills of a candidate then by seeing the code he or she can produce.
+At Wassa we think that there's no better way to judge technical skills of a candidate than by reading the code he or she can produce.

 So here we go !